 While more discoveries are expected, Ghana has stayed stable in its oil production, producing about 206,000 barrels daily since January of 2020.

 See Also: Top 10 Largest Economies In Africa

-It is not a chance that the Libyan economy is among the most hydrocarbon-dependent.
-Even by fact, the oil and gas industry does account for almost 70% of its GDP, approximately 97% of the export earnings, and about 90% of fiscal revenues.
-Libya produces an average of 1.7 million barrels daily.
+It is not a coincidence that the Libyan economy is among the most hydrocarbon-dependent countries.
+Even by facts, the oil and gas industry does account for almost 70% of its GDP, approximately 97% of the export earnings, and about 90% of fiscal revenues.
+However, in recent years, the country’s oil production has seen significant instability.